coconautti/http4k-rest-example/README.md

 * Exposed used as SQL DSL
 * Spek for writing test with Mockito for mocking

-The example project can be used as a starting for building REST services.
+The example project can be used as a starting point for building REST services.
 The code contains a controller for service status and another controller for an imaginary user API.
+All code is packaged by feature.
+Common stuff is in common package.